rerobots/hardshare/doc/tutorial_misty.rst

 ``2d6039bc-7c83-4d46-8567-c8df4711c387``.
 For convenience, most ``hardshare`` commands accept a unique prefix where a workspace deployment ID is required.

+Registering more than 1 requires your account to have so many allocated.

 .. _Blockly: https://developers.google.com/blockly/
 .. _Misty: https://www.mistyrobotics.com/